My wish is to stay always like this, living quietly in a corner of nature. — Claude Monet

 With water lilies dancing in your head, you can then wander over to the Tuileries Gardens for more flowers and more enchantment.

-Practical Information and Tips for Visiting the Musée de L’Orangerie:
+Practical Guide & Tips For The Musée de L’Orangerie:

 Address: Place de la Concorde 75001 Paris